NaoCoding/NTNU_CP2_2024_bot/README.md

 P.S.
 Sometimes the bot might be offline, please contact me and I will fix it as soon as possible.
+The bot may be terminated after the course/sememster end, but I will make sure it comes after I published the source code.
 ```

 ```